iterative/ldb-resources/README.md

   ```
   ldb pull dog-1009-7918d986e52f3b939ef49020307837b2.json
   ```
-🦉
+ᐃ
 </details>

 <details>
   <summary>Dataset-level transform configurations</summary>

+ᐃ

-🦉 Feeding data into the model often requires pre-processing.
+Feeding data into the model often requires pre-processing.
 For example, a model might use just the crops of the image in bounding boxes, or still pictures extracted from a video object.
 Similarly, a pre-processor might take the original data and augment it to increase the number of samples.

   Traditionally, this functionality is written as code predating the training phase, which obscures the important dataset parameters and makes it harder to work with modular card-level models that lack pre-processors.